Skip to main content

 • pushesFailed(reason: PushesFailureReason)

-And if the value is actionFailed case, the reason values of this error are one of the following they can be used in the execute function:
+And if the value is actionFailed case, the reason values of this error are one of the following, which can be used in the execute function:

 • executionError(pendingAction: MeetingLawyersAction)

-The variable of type MeetingLawyersAction should be saved until an instance of the SDK is rendered as Top ViewController.
-At this moment you can call the method func execute(action: MeetingLawyersAction, origin: UIViewController?, completionHandler: @escaping (MeetingLawyersError?) -> Void) to continue with the navigation.
+The variable of type MeetingLawyersAction should be saved until an instance of the SDK is rendered as the Top ViewController.
+At this moment, you can call the method func execute(action: MeetingLawyersAction, origin: UIViewController?, completionHandler: @escaping (MeetingLawyersError?) -> Void) to continue with the navigation.

 // Handle error